 What is Conservation?

-The meaning of conservation is to prevent the natural world by taking some small and major steps toward our future.
+The meaning of conservation is to protect the natural world by taking some small and major steps toward our future.
 Because without the wildlife, humans will not survive for a long time.

 What is wildlife conservation?